 - Get to know your roommates, residents on the floor, and others that live in the community

 - Pay attention to who is coming in behind you, and who walks in as you exit the residence hall

 - Never double-up, triple-up, etc. (enter with multiple people at once) at the turnstiles and front doors of buildings

 - Check-in your guests and escort them at all times – if you see unescorted people in the building that you don’t recognize, tell your Resident Assistant (RA), Residence Hall Director (RHD), Assistant Hall Director (AHD), or the staff member working at the community desk

 - Show your Panther ID each time you enter the residence hall – residents are given a residency sticker at the beginning of each semester that allows University Housing staff to differentiate GSU residential and nonresidential students

-- There is zero tolerance for weapons in University Housing – GSU is serious about student safety
+- Weapons are not allowed in University Housing – GSU is serious about student safety

 Again, we are so pleased to have you as a member of our extended family in University Housing!
 Our enthusiastic and well-trained staff is always available and ready to assist you when you need us.
 Whether it is related to your personal well-being or academic success, just let us know what we can do to help make your experience living on campus more enjoyable.